12 July - 23 September 2005

 After Hiroshima: Nuclear Imaginaries offers insights into the aftermath of these events through the work of the artists from Japan: Kanemaru Kazuia, Mutsumi Tsuda and Keiji Usami, and from England: Alexis Hunter, Jacqueline Morreau, Mircea Roman and Tolleck Winner.
 Alongside their work will be the Peace Tent an installation created by young people (from Positive Activities for Young People, Ealing Youth and Connexions Service) working with the artist Eric Fong and over 100 'mail art works' from artists around the world who were invited to explore current visions of nuclear weapons in the 20th and 21st centuries, and in particular nuclear fictions since 1991.

-There will also be a one-day symposium on visual culture and nuclearisation held at The School of African and Oriental Studies, London on 24th Sept 2005 - further details.
+There will also be a one-day symposium on visual culture and nuclearisation held at The School of African and Oriental Studies, London on 24th Sept 2005.